Publication Date: December 2023

 Access to sites is also tightly controlled and censored.
 A DSL service was launched in March 2017 in areas of Havana and has since been expanded though costs have been set too high for most Cubans able to access the service.
-Similarly, 3G services have been launched and were available to about two-thirds of the population by the end of 2018.
-However, costs are high and locals accept that the technology is dated.
-Although ETESCA has announced plans to trial LTE there is as yet no progress evident.
+However, in 2019 Google and ETECSA signed an agreement to improve access for Cuba’s internet users by setting up a cost-free and direct connection between their respective networks.

 Similarly, LTE services have been launched, with over 473 LTE base stations having been built across the island by the end of 2019.
 The mobile user base has grown to over six million, 70% of which are smartphone users.

 Empresa de Telecomunicaciones del Cuba (ETESCA), Google, Orange, Telecom Italia, Ericsson, ARCOS-1 USA, A.SurNet, Columbus Networks (CNL)